ramsmart-inno/News_app_BLOC/README.md

 - Latest & Old news filter by Toggle Switch
 - Pagination is Done to load set of new articles loaded into the list.

-Old News will subtract from present date, then it will refresh the list from articles list.

 Thank you.